Skip to main content

 Accessing the jobs listing page

-Selecting Columns You can choose which columns to display to focus on relevant data: 1.
+Selecting columns You can choose which columns to display to focus on relevant data: 1.
 Select the “Jobs” module from the left navigation menu.
 You can view the listing page.
 LV1 Pn

 1. From the “Views” list, click “+Create a view.”